dataset-ninja/meat-cut/README.md

 # Meat Cut Image Dataset (BEEF)

-Meat Cut is a dataset for classification task.
+Meat Cut is a dataset for classification and identification tasks.